Andrew Chesney

+He was previously the State Representative for the 89th District from 2018 to 2023.

 After winning the 2018 general election, Chesney was appointed to succeed Brian W. Stewart for the remainder of the 100th General Assembly.
 Chesney was sworn into office December 5, 2018.

+Chesney is a member of the Illinois Freedom Caucus and was the first State Senator to join the Caucus.